 …As young as the river after the rain, as old as its course…

-For more than twenty-five years Grifos has been in the world of writing: we work silver, gold and other precious materials with the well known Italian artistry and professionalism to create fine writing instruments of every kind: fountain pens, rollerballs and ballpoint pens as well mechanical pencils.
+For nearly thirty years Grifos has been in the world of writing: we work silver, gold and other precious materials with the well known Italian artistry and professionalism to create fine writing instruments of every kind: fountain pens, rollerballs and ballpoint pens as well mechanical pencils.

 We can create a pen either according to either our customer’s drawing or ours, combining our expertise and the customer’s taste – our main priority.